Houston Citywide Conference: Mechanical Ventilation Masterclass 2026- March 17, 2026

 Faculty:

-Dr. Atiya Dhala, Dr. Steven Hsu, Dr. Christopher Howard, Dr. Dharani Narendra, Dr. Adam Kley, Dr. Vincent Wang, Dr. Christopher Morgan, Dr. Asma Zainab, Dr. Prakruti Voore, Dr. Fatima Adhi, Dr. Ramesh Kesavan, Dr. Mohammed Zaidan, Dr. Jairo Barrantes Perez, Dr. Joseph Nagan, Dr. Danielle O’Connell
+Dr. Atiya Dhala, Dr. Steven Hsu, Dr. Christopher Howard, Dr. Dharani Narendra, Dr. Adam Kley, Dr. Vincent Wang, Dr. Christopher Morgan, Dr. Asma Zainab, Dr. Prakruti Voore, Dr. Fatima Adhi, Dr. Ramesh Kesavan, Dr. Mohammed Zaidan, Dr. Jairo Barrantes Perez, Dr. Joseph Nagan, Dr. Danielle O’Connell, Dr. Muhammad Hayat

 RT Faculty: